Shinji1191/Discord-Typescript-Handler-v14/ReadME.md

 - For help join my Discord Server [Shen's Coding Den]("https://discord.gg/vCnMwEWbFg") and ask for help in the help channels.

 - If there are errors in the handler please DM me in discord as well.

+- I also suggest sticking to ytdl-core version 4.9.1 as the latest version is having errors getting the song and playing it on the voice channel